 Quentin Tarantino Music

-Quentin Tarantino music is nothing if not fun.
-In fact, every time you hear Tarantino talk about music in an interview, he will mention how he finds the most interesting moments in cinema as those that are accompanied by music, and that extends to his own work as well.
+Quentin Tarantino music is perfect.
+In fact, every time you hear Tarantino talk about music in an interview, he will mention how he finds the most interesting moments in cinema is when songs create iconic cinematic moments, and that extends to his own work as well.

 In an interview with Quentin Tarantino, he talks about how he avoided working with a professional composer because it never felt right, and when confronted about the music for Jackie Brown by producer Harvey Weinstein, Tarantino vetoed the idea of hiring a composer.